 Who’s on the roster this season?
 Jessie Diggins, Ben Ogden, Julia Kern, Will Koch, Alayna Sonnesyn, Adam Witkowski, Lauren Jortberg, Fin Bailey, Sydney Palmer-Leger, Lina Sutro, Ava Thurston, and Jack Lange.
 Diggins, Ogden, and Kern are on the U.S. Ski Team A-Team; Palmer-Leger is on the B-Team; Koch is on the D-Team.

-What’s different from last year?
+What’s different now from when I did this last year?
 No one has left the team.
 Here’s head coach Perry Thomas on some of the team’s new strengths: